What Those With Mental Health Concerns Should Know About Group Short-term Disability

 Paid Family-Leave Programs

 The Family and Medical Leave Act of 1993—and similar state-labor laws—require that covered employers provide employees with protected time off (or leave) for qualifying family and medical reasons.
 Though even the idea of FMLA was a progressive leap in 1993, FMLA leave remains unpaid.
-This may mean that you can take significant time off for mental health related issues while remaining employed (as long as 12 weeks), but income protection will remain a valid concern.
+This may mean that you can take significant time off for mental health-related issues while remaining employed (as long as 12 weeks), but income protection will remain a valid concern.

 For more information, check out the applicable links below:

-California was the first to provide paid family and medical leave, in 2004.
+- California Paid Family Leave: California was the first to provide paid family and medical leave, in 2004.

-Washington was the second state to pass a paid family leave law, in 2007.
+- Washington Family Leave Insurance: Washington was the second state to pass a paid family leave law, in 2007.

-New Jersey has provided employees with partial pay for family and medical leave since 2009.
+- New Jersey Paid Family Leave: New Jersey has provided employees with partial pay for family and medical leave since 2009.

-Rhode Island has also provided partial pay for family and medical leave since 2014.
+- Rhode Island Temporary Caregiver Insurance: Rhode Island has also provided partial pay for family and medical leave since 2014.

 Eligibility requirements for unemployment compensation will vary by state.
 Each state, however, imposes three basic guidelines for receiving unemployment compensation.
 Individuals must be: